microsoftgraph/group-membership-management/README.md

 You can also use Microsoft Azure Storage Explorer to add, edit or delete synchronization jobs. see [Get started with Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows).

-### Adding `<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application as an owner to any destination group that will be managed by GMM.
+### Adding Graph application as an owner to GMM managed destination group

-`<solutionAbbreviation>`-Graph-`<environmentAbbreviation>` application must be added as an owner to any destination group that will be managed by GMM in order for GMM to have the right permissions to update the group.
+`<solutionAbbreviation>-Graph-<environmentAbbreviation>` application must be added as an owner to any destination group that will be managed by GMM in order for GMM to have the right permissions to update the group.

 In order to add the application as an owner of a group follow the next steps:
 1. In the Azure Portal navigate to your 'Azure Active Directory'.
 If you don't see it on your screen, you can use the top search bar to locate it.